 - Engine speed surges under load or in operating range

-- Engine will not reach rated speed (RPM)
+- The engine will not reach rated speed (RPM)

 For all of the above symptoms, Troubleshooting Step 4 is recommended first:

-The “Vacuum Feed” system, the system on your engine now, passes the entrained air on to the engine and does not provide a positive pressure flow of fuel to your engine.
+The “vacuum feed” system, the system on your engine currently, passes the entrained air on to the engine and does not provide a positive pressure flow of fuel to your engine.
 Additionally, it restricts the inadequate flow even more as it plugs with use.
 Literally speaking, the vacuum feed system on your diesel engine is the source of degraded fuel economy, poor performance, increased exhaust emissions, and potential damage to the injection system of your engine.

-AirDog® removes the entrained air from the fuel flow going to your engine & also maintains a net positive pressure flow of fuel to the transfer pump, preventing pump cavitation & vapor.
+AirDog® removes the entrained air from the fuel flow going to your engine and maintains a net positive pressure flow of fuel to the transfer pump, preventing pump cavitation and vapor.

 Air & Vapor Can Cause Permanent Injector Damage: